Pickleball Gear

 My verdict

-It was going to take a really impressive paddle to knock the Vatic Pro Flash off the top intermediate spot.
+It was going to take a really impressive paddle to knock the Vatic Pro Flash (my previous pick) off the top intermediate spot.
 The Pickleball Apes Pro Line Energy S is just that.
 With its unique Kevlar build and intermediate-friendly all-court performance, it deserves its place as #1 for 2024.

 Today’s best deal